Non-conforming loans are mortgages that fall outside the jurisdiction of government loan insurers Fannie Mae and Freddie Mac.

 - Private lenders issue them and make their own rules.

-- An impeccable credit score is usually required to obtain a non-conforming loan.
+- An impeccable credit history is usually required to obtain a non-conforming loan.